 When a student completes the MTA requirements at their institution, outlined above, Michigan Transfer Agreement Satisfied or a similar statement will be prominently displayed on that student's official transcript from that institution.
 Check with your community college advising office, transfer coordinator, or Registrar to have your MTA progress evaluated.
 The student is responsible for requesting the official transcript be sent to NMU for admission purposes.

 The Michigan Association of Collegiate Registrars and Admissions Officers (MACRAO) created a "frequently asked questions" resource to provide more information to transfer students on MTA and the previous "MACRAO Agreement."
-Access it by clicking here.
+Access it here.

 Let us help you in transfer course planning.

-The Michigan Transfer Agreement is a great option for many students planning to transfer from a Michigan community college to a Michigan university; however, the MTA route may not be the best fit for all majors or programs based on course sequencing and/or pre-requisite coursework.
-Students are encouraged to work with an academic adviser at their community college and an NMU transfer admission counselor to receive the best transfer course planning advice.
+The Michigan Transfer Agreement is a great option for many students planning to transfer from a Michigan community college to a Michigan university; however, the MTA route may not be the best fit for all majors or programs based on course/curriculum sequencing and/or pre-requisite coursework.
+Students are encouraged to work with an academic adviser at their community college and an NMU admission counselor to receive the best transfer course planning advice.

 If you have questions about the MTA, MACRAO Agreement, transfer course guides or other transfer planning, please email firstname.lastname@example.org or call 906-227-2650.